carolwanjohi/personal-week-2/README.md

-# Personal Week 2
+# Introduction to jQuery

-## Created to contain week 2 work, Aug 2017
+## Created to practice jQuery, Aug 2017

 ## By **[Carol Wanjohi](https://github.com/carolwanjohi)**

 ## Description

-This is a folder for the work done in Week 2 of [Moringa Prep](http://moringaschool.com/prep/).
+This is a project folder for introduction to jQuery and practising to use it.
+This covers work done in Week 2 of [Moringa Prep](http://moringaschool.com/prep/).

 ## Setup/Installation Requirements